Need Help With This Assignment?

 Smart Phone Use in Healthcare Good the Bad and the Ugly

 Technological advances in healthcare have enhanced the overall quality and efficiency of care processes.
 With the emergence of smartphones, healthcare communication processes and clinical decision-making have greatly improved.
 Smartphones can package health information and present it to providers when needed.
 Various applications in these devices form valuable tools for providers and have been utilized in diagnostics, assessment, and clinical decision-making.
+Our assignment writing services will allow you to attend to more important tasks as our experts handle your task.

 In the clinical case presented, the best course of action is to follow the orders displayed on the nurse’s phone.
 The efficiency and effectiveness of care provision accorded by devices such as smartphones are evident in such situations where accessibility is difficult.
 As in the case above, the provider can provide instructions to the caregivers remotely thereby saving time that would otherwise be incurred.
 The time-lapse between medical orders and care provisions has been implicated in patients’ health deterioration and mortality (Davies et al., 2019).
 This was adequately solved by smartphone communication between the provider and the other caregivers.